ytyulkinaxway/axway-open-docs/content/en/docs/central/connect-aws-gateway/network-traffic-aws.md

 linkTitle: Administer AWS Gateway network traffic
 draft: false
 weight: 30
-description: Traffic is always initiated by the Agent to AWS and AMPLIFY Central.
+description: Traffic is always initiated by the Agent to AWS and Amplify Central.
 No sessions are ever initiated back to the Agent.
 ---